Azure-Samples/AI-Gateway/AI-GATEWAY.md

 --------------

-*   APIM uses the managed identity (user or system assigned).  {style="font-size:20px"}
+*   Azure API Management uses the managed identity (user or system assigned).  {style="font-size:20px"}
-*   APIM is authorized to consume the Azure OpenAI API through Role Based Access Controls.  {style="font-size:20px"}
+*   Azure API Management is authorized to consume the Azure OpenAI API through Role Based Access Controls.  {style="font-size:20px"}
 *   Zero impact on consumers using the API directly, with SDKs or orchestrators like LangChain.
-Just need to update the endpoint to use the APIM endpoint instead of Azure OpenAI endpoint.  {style="font-size:20px"}
+Just need to update the endpoint to use the Azure API Management endpoint instead of Azure OpenAI endpoint.  {style="font-size:20px"}
-*   Keyless approach: API consumers use the APIM subscription keys, and the Azure OpenAI keys are never used  {style="font-size:20px"}
+*   Keyless approach: API consumers use the Azure API Management subscription keys, and the Azure OpenAI keys are never used  {style="font-size:20px"}

 ---

 Backend circuit breaking

-Playground to try the built-in backend circuit breaker functionality of APIM to either an Azure OpenAI endpoint or a mock server {style="font-size:20px"}
+Playground to try the built-in backend circuit breaker functionality of Azure API Management to either an Azure OpenAI endpoint or a mock server {style="font-size:20px"}

 <img src="../images/backend-circuit-breaking.gif" alt="drawing" style="width:700px;"/>

 --------------

-*   Azure OpenAI endpoint is configured as an APIM backend, promoting reusability across APIs and improved governance.   {style="font-size:20px"}
+*   Azure OpenAI endpoint is configured as an Azure API Management backend, promoting reusability across APIs and improved governance.   {style="font-size:20px"}
 *   Circuit breaking rules define controlled availability for the OpenAI endpoint.   {style="font-size:20px"}
-*   When the circuit breaks, APIM stops sending requests to OpenAI.   {style="font-size:20px"}
+*   When the circuit breaks, Azure API Management stops sending requests to OpenAI.   {style="font-size:20px"}
 *   Handles the status code 429  (Too Many Requests) and any other status code sent by the OpenAI service.   {style="font-size:20px"}
 *   Doesn’t need any policy configuration.
 The rules are just properties of the backend.   {style="font-size:20px"}